jacre8/jkparse/README.md

 	 null - empty string
 	 boolean - string containing either 'true' or 'false' int, double - decimal string value
-	 string - string value without quotes
-	 array - array containing a string representation of each member object - associative array containing a string representation of each member When JSON is either an array or an object type, non-string typed members of the output array can be fed back through this program for further processing.
-	String typed members can also be fed back through if the --quote-strings option is specified when the array is generated.
+	 string - string value without quotes or JSON escapes array - array containing a string representation of each member object - associative array containing a string representation of each member Output values whose type is neither string nor null can always be fed back through this program, without modification, for further processing.
+String and null typed output values can also be fed back through, without modification, if the --quote-strings option is specified when the output is generated.
 	  There is no special handling for duplicated keys in objects.
 When there are duplicate keys, multiple assignments will be output in the order that the keys appear in the original JSON.